Omkar122004/AI_HCP_CRM/README.md

 Example

-> Suggest follow-up for Dr. Rajesh Sharma
+> Suggest a follow-up for Dr. Rajesh Sharma.

 ---